theupdateframework/taps/tap8.md

 # Specification

-To support key rotation, the new metadata file type `rotate` is introduced, which contains the new public key(s), the threshold, and is signed by a threshold of old public keys.
+To support key rotation, the new metadata type `rotate` is introduced, which contains the new public key(s), the threshold, and is signed by a threshold of old public keys.
 The intuition is while delegations keep intact, the targets can rotate keys, shrink or grow.

 ## Rotate file

-The signed portion of a `rotate` file is as folows (there's as well a signatures part as in tuf spec, not shown here):
+The signed portion of a `rotate` file is as follows (there's as well a signatures part as in tuf spec, not shown here):

 ```python